-The Hoover Institution’s National Security Affairs mentorship program pairs selected Stanford students with one of eight distinguished diplomats and military officers who come to Hoover each year as part of the Robert and Marion Oster National Security Affairs Fellowship (NSAF) Program.
+The Hoover Institution’s National Security Affairs mentorship program pairs selected students with one of ten distinguished diplomats, military officers, and intelligence professionals who come to Hoover each year as part of the Robert and Marion Oster National Security Affairs Fellowship (NSAF) Program.
 NSAFs go on to serve in the highest levels of government.

 As part of the mentorship program, there will be 1-2 hours per week of class time.
 Some weeks, that time will be spent with the full group for a seminar session led by the NSAFs on topics ranging from deployment and family life to the structure of the U.S. national security apparatus.
 Other weeks, you’ll meet in small mentor groups (which consists of one fellow and 3-4 students) for lunch or other activities.
 Each quarter, we will also invite students and their mentors to attend special events with senior U.S. policymakers.
 Past speakers have included Gen. H.R.
 McMaster, Dr. Condoleezza Rice, and Dr. William Perry.
 We also ask that students invite their mentor to a student activity – a club, a sporting event, a dorm lunch, or anything that connects them with other Stanford students.
 Some NSAFs have conducted hackathons with students.
 Others have guest lectured in classes, helped design alternative spring break trips to military installations to explore civil-military relations, or invited students to their homes for dinner.
-The goal is to build meaningful bridges and share perspectives – having Stanford students learn what it’s like for these Army, Navy, Air Force, Marine Corps, Coast Guard, and State Department officers to operate on the front lines of American foreign policy and having the NSAFs, in turn, gain a deeper understanding of undergraduate life on campus.
+The goal is to build meaningful bridges and share perspectives – having Stanford students learn what it’s like for these Army, Navy, Air Force, Marine Corps, State Department, CIA, and FBI officers to operate on the front lines of American foreign policy and having the NSAFs, in turn, gain a deeper understanding of undergraduate life on campus.